sparkflows/sparkflows-docs/docs/tutorials/analytics/farmers-markets-on-geo-maps.rst

    :align: center
    :width: 60%

-Execute SQL query
+Execute SQL Query
 -------------------

-It Execute SQL query for state count from the SQL node.
+It Executes SQL Query for state count from the SQL node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^